 - Allows for two simultaneous screens

-Hulu offers a seven-day free trial of their new live TV service.
+Hulu offers a seven-day free trial of their live TV service.
 Note that some network restrictions apply based on one’s local area.

 With so many different ways to watch ESPN online without cable, you can finally say goodbye to your expensive TV package!